Denis Smith (footballer, born 1947): Personal life

-He married childhood sweetheart Kate in October 1967.
-Their first child Paul was born in April 1969, and was named after teammate Paul Shardlow, who had died six months earlier.
+He married his childhood sweetheart Kate in October 1967.
+Their first child, Paul, was born in April 1969 and was named after teammate Paul Shardlow, who had died six months earlier.
 They had two further children: Becky (born 1971) and Tom (born 1978).
 Smith released his autobiography, Just One Of Seven, in November 2008.
 He writes a weekly column for The Sentinel and is occasionally a commentator on Stoke matches for BBC Radio Stoke.
 In July 2011, he re-joined Stoke on a part-time basis as a mentor for young Academy players needing guidance off the pitch.
+He was inducted into the Stoke-on-Trent Sporting Hall of Fame.